Updated 12/05/2021

 4. Speak up

 Chances are, if you are trying to be healthier, so are some of your friends and family.
 When someone offers you a slice of pie or glass of wine, you don’t have to accept.
 Let them know you are avoiding sugar or choosing non-alcoholic options because you care about your health.
 The same goes for declining an invitation.
 You aren’t obligated to show up to everything.
 If you need a quiet night to yourself, say so!
-Your needs are just as important as anyone else’s!
+Your needs are just as important as anyone else’s, and you don’t owe anyone an explanation.
+A simple, “I can’t make it that night,” is sufficient.

-Drastic changes to the way you celebrate holidays could create more, not less, stress for you.
+If you start with drastic changes to the way you celebrate holidays, you may create more, not less, stress for yourself.
 But if Thanksgiving was overwhelming and you need to do something NOW, start with some small changes.
 By New Year’s Day you could be well on your way to healthy holidays in the future.

 So what are some of the options for baby stepping your way towards less stress during the holidays?
 Try swapping out one heavy side dish for a healthy alternative; say no to at least one invitation each week between now and New Year’s Eve; draw names among extended family or do a yankee swap in place of a huge gift exchange; have one drink at the holiday party, then switch to sparkling water; buy each of your children one less gift this year; buy pies instead of baking them.
+Add some exercise to a task – maybe walking from the far end of the parking lot into the store.
 There are so many little things you can do, and it’s likely the only person who will notice is you!

 6. Carve out time for yourself

-I know it may seem like there’s no way you can find time to focus on your own needs this time of year.
-But this is when you need it most, to keep yourself healthy and thriving!
+It may seem like there’s no way you can find time to focus on your own needs this time of year, but this is when you need it most, to keep yourself healthy and thriving!
 Self-care is not selfish, it’s necessary.
 Sometimes a massage or pedicure helps, but you might need more – and that’s okay too!
 I urge women to do something that brings them joy every single day.
 And remember that healthy eating, exercise, and sleep are not indulgences – they’re necessities!
 It’s crucial that you allow time in your schedule to take care of these needs.
 Your health depends on it.

 7. Good nutrition is your best defense